 Black and Gray Morality: More like Black and Blacker Morality.
 Caleb is only the "hero" because he's trying to avenge his fallen comrades and not trying to take over the world.

 Black Speech: the language of the Cabal, Domus Durbentia.
 It's a nasty-sounding bastard child of Latin and Sanskrit.
 In the first game, all cultists speak it, and you also hear ominous chanting in this language.
-In Blood II, only the Zealots and Ishmael still remember the language.
+In Blood II, only the Zealots and Ishmael still remember the language, though you occasionally can hear a (normally English-speaking) Fanatic spouting a familiar curse.

 Blood Bath: A magazine ad for the game featured a man, presumably Caleb, in a bathtub full of blood with this tagline: